DRESS: A Continuous Framework for Structural Graph Refinement: Original-DRESS as the Continuous Analogue of 2-WL

 The previous section showed that DRESS distinguishes \emph{specific} graph pairs that 1-WL cannot.
-We now prove a stronger, general result: Original-DRESS is at least as powerful as the 2-dimensional Weisfeiler--Leman test.
+We now establish the theoretical bounds of Original-DRESS: it acts as a continuous, differentiable analogue to the 2-dimensional Weisfeiler--Leman (2-WL) test.